open-component-model/ocm-website/content/en/docs/cli-reference/download/download_resources.md

 ### See Also

-* [ocm download](/docs/cli/download)	 &mdash; Download oci artefacts, resources or complete components
+* [ocm download](/docs/cli/download)	 &mdash; Download oci artifacts, resources or complete components